iancookwestgate/hacker-noonclone/README.md

 * Install Node.js.
 * Clone the repo: https://github.com/iwestgate931/hacker-noonclone.git.
+* Navigate to the folder in the terminal by typing in: "cd freelance-wizard".
 * `npm install` to install dependencies.
 * Run `ng serve --open` for a dev server.
 This will open a window in your web browser with which to view the project.
 The app will automatically reload if you change any of the source files.
 * `npm run lint` to explicitly run ESLint.